 What is a microcannula and why do I love it?

-A microannula is a blunt/round tipped instrument used to place filler instead of using multiple needle injections to place filler.
+A microcannula is a blunt/round tipped instrument used to place filler instead of using multiple needle injections to place filler.
 The reasons I prefer to use this method instead of the traditional needle are as follows:

 1. Traditional needles create more trauma to the skin therefore, causing the potential for more bruising and swelling after a treatment.

-2. For safety, injection into a blood vessel with filler is less likely to occur using a microcannula versus straight needle
+2. For safety, injection into a blood vessel with filler is less likely to occur using a microcannula versus straight needle.

-3. The majority of patients report to having less discomfort during their treatment when the microcannula is used versus multiple needle injections.
+3. The majority of patients report having less discomfort during their treatment when the microcannula is used versus multiple needle injections.

-I have a big event coming up when should I get my Botox?
-I have a big event coming up when should I get my Xeomin?
+I have a big event coming up, when should I get my Botox?
+I have a big event coming up, when should I get my Xeomin?

-We all want to look our best before any event right?
-Of Course, but when is the right time to get treated with neurotoxins and dermal fillers.
+We all want to look our best before any event, right?
+Of course, but when is the right time to get treated with neurotoxins and dermal fillers?
 My rule of thumb is to plan to get treated with neurotoxins about 1 month prior to your big event.
 Why?
 Because it takes 2 full weeks to see the results of your neurotoxin.
 It also takes on average two full weeks for bruising to resolve.
 This allows for the practitioner to have you come back in for your two week follow-up and perfect your treatment with a touch-up treatment prior to your big day.
 Therefore, allowing an additional 2 weeks for any touch-ups to kick in and any bruising or swelling to heal.
 Doing this will set you up for the best results for your event.

 How can I minimize my chances of bruising during my treatments?